Peter Kürten: First murder

 The first murder Kürten definitively committed occurred on 25 May 1913.
-During the course of a burglary at a tavern in Mülheim am Rhein, he encountered a nine-year-old girl named Christine Klein asleep in her bed.
-Kürten strangled the child, then slashed her twice across the throat with a pocket knife, ejaculating as he heard the blood dripping from her wounds onto the floor by her bed and on his hand.
+During the course of a burglary at a tavern in Köln-Mülheim, he encountered a nine-year-old girl named Christine Klein asleep in her bed "in a room above the inn".
+He would later recollect to investigators: "[The child's] head was facing the window.
+I seized it with my left hand and strangled her for about a minute and a half.
+The child woke up and struggled but lost consciousness[...]
+I had a small but sharp pocketknife with me and I held the child's head and cut her throat.
+I heard the blood spurt and drip [onto] the mat beside the bed.
+It spurted in an arch, right over my hand.
+The whole thing lasted about three minutes."

+Kürten ejaculated as he heard the blood dripping from the two slash wounds he had inflicted to Klein's throat onto the floor by her bed and onto his hand.
+He then locked the door to the inn and returned to Düsseldorf.

 The following day, Kürten specifically returned to Köln to drink in a tavern located directly opposite that in which he had murdered Klein, so that he could listen to the locals' reactions to the child's murder.
 He later recollected to investigators that he derived an extreme sense of gratification from the general disgust, repulsion, and outrage he had heard in the patrons' conversations.
 Moreover, in the weeks following Klein's funeral, Kürten occasionally travelled to Mülheim am Rhein to visit the child's grave, adding that when he handled the soil covering the grave, he spontaneously ejaculated.

 Two months later—again in the course of committing a burglary with the aid of a skeleton key—Kürten broke into a home in Düsseldorf.
 Discovering a 17-year-old girl named Gertrud Franken asleep in her bed, Kürten manually strangled the girl, ejaculating at the sight of blood spouting from her mouth, before leaving the crime scene.
 Kürten managed to escape from the scene of this attempted murder and the earlier murder of Klein undetected.